swapno-github/Audit-Checker/README.md

 # Audit Checker
-An Audit Management Portal, used for to register and monitor both new and existing Audit projects
+An Audit Management Portal, used for registering and monitoring the new and existing Audit requests from the Clients.

 #Login-Page